 They don’t just want to feel like another number passing through your store.

-What’s more, with they’d be willing to pay more for goods and services that involve better customer service and support, it’s clear that taking care of your customers is important.
+What’s more, with 86% of consumers saying they’d be willing to pay more for goods and services that involve better customer service and support, it’s clear that taking care of your customers is important.
 This includes the courier service you offer your customers.

 So in order to help you boost your brand and make more sales, we’ve put together this guide of five ways you can engage with users on your e-commerce website.